fortana-co/react-dropzone-uploader/README.md

 ## Features
-- Rich file metadata and previews, especially for image, video and audio files
+- Detailed file metadata and previews, especially for image, video and audio files
-- Detailed upload status and progress, upload cancellation and restart
+- Upload status and progress, upload cancellation and restart
-- Trivially set auth headers and additional upload fields (see S3 example)
+- Easily set auth headers and additional upload fields (see S3 example)
 - Modular design; use as standalone dropzone, file input, file uploader
-- Easily customize styles using CSS or JS
+- Customize styles using CSS or JS
 - Fully controllable via optional props, callbacks and component injection
 - Lightweight and fast